Skip to content Skip to footer

 • Related Person or Other can be used for others who contribute in more general terms.

-If there is several data management plans within a project, this field is used to show relations.
-Create the “master plan” first, and then sub-plans for the different parts of the project with different practices for how data is organized.
+If there are several data management plans within a project, this field is used to show relations.
+Create the “master DMP” first, and then individual sub-plans for the different parts of the project.
+For research centres or research consortia, often the term ‘umbrella DMP’ is used to describe overarching principles and routines.

-Also other formal documents with a relation to the DMP can be listed here, such as data collection plans for research cruises or expeditions.
+Also other formal documents with a relation to the DMP can be listed here, such as data collection plans for research cruises or expeditions, and Software Management Plans or other types of Output Management Plans.

 Have your made plans for revisions of this DMP?

-For the data management plan to function as a project-tool, the plan should be updated as the project evolves, and changes or issues occur.
-By planning for revisions and assigning responsibility for revisions you contribute to safeguarding the data collected or produces during the project.
+For the data management plan to function as a project tool, the plan should be updated as the project evolves, and changes or issues occur.
+By planning for revisions and assigning responsibility for revisions you contribute to safeguarding the data collected or produced during the project.

 Have you published, or will you publish (versions) of this DMP?

-You can publish the data management plan, and updates in an open repository like Zenodo, you then get a DOI and can easily share and refer to the plan in collaborations.
+You can publish the data management plan and its updates in an open repository like Zenodo.
+By doing this your DMP will be permanently archived, get a DOI, and one can easily share and refer to the plan in collaborations and future grant applications.
 Publishing a data management plan is also best practice for research transparency and open research.

-Did you consult with research data management experts?
+Did you or will you consult with research data management experts?

 Further resources